Mizakson/file-uploader-frontend/README.md

   (Note: None of the environment variables should be shared publicly)

   ### Installation
-  1. Clone the backend repository
+  1. Clone the backend repository.
 Here is a link to the [backend repository](https://github.com/Mizakson/file-uploader-backend)
   ``` bash
   git clone https://github.com/Mizakson/file-uploader-backend.git
   cd file-uploader-backend